 Yeshivat He'Atid Is...

 Blended learning is a proven educational approach that personalizes the learning experience for each child by “blending” traditional instruction with the best that interactive technology has to offer.
-By complementing face-to-face instruction with modern approaches to learning, our teachers customize lesson plans to each individual student.
+By complementing face-to-face instruction with modern approaches to learning, teachers have the ability to differentiate their instruction in the classroom.
 This approach empowers educators to track students’ progress in real-time and hone in on areas of difficulty in small, rotating groups.
 Class time is then utilized more efficiently with a better student-teacher ratio, regardless of class size.
 This model enables our students to learn at their own pace and experience instructional approaches customized to their unique learning styles, strengths, weaknesses, and academic needs.

 The online instruction that takes place in the in-class Learning Lab:

 • Fills in the gaps when it comes to skill-building

 In Pre-K, students learn a variety of skills inmath, science, and language arts through a comprehensive curriculum that is based on the Parshat HaShavua.
 In Kindergarten, students build upon their foundation in areas such as tefillah, brachot, Parshat HaShavua, Chagim and Shabbat.
 They learn the importance of proper middot, fulfilling mitzvot, and a love of Judaism and the land of Israel.
 The First Grade curriculum incorporates TaL Am, along with supplemental teaching and projects.